 One of the best things you can do for your freelance career is build some sort of website where people can find you.
 This can be either a blog or an online portfolio where you post samples of your work.
 Regardless, you really need some sort of presence online — no matter how that presence looks.

 I am probably biased since I got my start as a blogger and my husband blogs full-time, but I really do think that becoming a blogger is the best way to build a freelance career.
 When you have your own blog, you can build authority right away.
-You also have a place to post your own work, which makes it easier for you to get paid jobs down the line.
+You also have a place to post your own work, which makes it easier for you to get paid freelance writing jobs down the line.

 If you want to start your own blog, check out our free guide that shows you exactly how to get started.
 We share screenshots and an easy-to-follow process that shows you what to do during each step!